 The problems arise when the old adhesives don’t meet the same performance requirements when bonded to novel materials.
 Manufacturing processes need to keep up with shoe trends to not only provide the same level of reliability as past shoes, but the intention is often to surpass those expectations.

-A leading athletic apparel manufacturer partnered with BTG Labs to tackle a problem that arose when they were tasked with changing the formulation of their solvent-based adhesives to only water-based adhesives, citing health concerns for consumers as the impetus for the change.
+A leading athletic apparel manufacturer partnered with Brighton Science to tackle a problem that arose when they were tasked with changing the formulation of their solvent-based adhesives to only water-based adhesives, citing health concerns for consumers as the impetus for the change.
 This modification had the potential to throw their entire process off.

-In situations like these, quality inspections that are sensitive to surface energy changes and can definitively detect the right chemical state of the foam surface for bonding are vital to consistent product reliability.
-If surface quality is controlled then manufacturers don’t have to worry about disruptions due to material changes.
+In situations like these, quality inspections that are sensitive to surface energy changes and can definitively detect the right chemical state of the foam surface for bonding is vital to consistent product reliability.
+If surface quality is controlled, manufacturers don’t have to worry about disruptions due to material changes.
 Surface energy sensors built into the production process can elucidate tweaks that need to be made to surface treatment parameters to create consistent or improved outcomes when materials change.

 Contact Angle Measurements are the Adhesion Prediction Method Manufacturers are Looking for

 Contact angle measurements are a common laboratory testing technique that determines the surface energy of a material.
 The test works by depositing a drop of liquid on the material surface and measuring how much the drop wets out or beads up on the surface.
-A high energy surface will attract the droplet and cause it to spread out on the surface.
-A low energy surface will not be attractive to the droplet and the liquid molecules will attract to themselves, causing the droplet to form a more spherical shape and a higher contact angle.
+A high-energy surface will attract the droplet and cause it to spread out on the surface.
+A low-energy surface will not be attractive to the droplet, and the liquid molecules will attract themselves, causing the droplet to form a more spherical shape and a higher contact angle.

 These measurements can be conducted directly on materials in the production processes with the use of smart sensors that can relay surface quality data from the line to quality assurance engineers.
-These rapid tests take only a couple seconds to generate an accurate quality assessment which is a huge boon to shoe manufacturers who typically have high-yield processes that need to shave production time wherever possible.
-Liquid adhesives can be very messy and time consuming to use with application times sometimes exceeding an hour per shoe when bonding the midsole to the upper assembly.
+These rapid tests take only a couple of seconds to generate an accurate quality assessment which is a huge boon to shoe manufacturers who typically have high-yield processes that need to shave production time wherever possible.
+Liquid adhesives can be very messy and time-consuming to use, with application times sometimes exceeding an hour per shoe when bonding the midsole to the upper assembly.

 To learn more about how using the predictive analytical power of contact angle measurements can save time and money while also reducing the risk of introducing new materials, download our free eBook: Predictable Adhesion in Manufacturing Through Process Veriﬁcation.